nubomediaTI/Kurento-iOS/docs/dev_guide.rst

 Initialization
 --------------
-``NBMTreeClient`` is the main class that communicates with Kurento Room server using WebSocket API, the exchanged messages between server and client are JSON-RPC 2.0 requests and responses.
+``NBMTreeClient`` is the main class that communicates with Kurento Tree server using WebSocket API, the exchanged messages between server and client are JSON-RPC 2.0 requests and responses.

+...

 Documentation
 =============